-Memberium Umbrella Account.
+Memberium Umbrella Accounts.
 We’re Singing in the Rain Now!

-This problematic Infusionsoft scenario comes up all the time.
+A problematic Infusionsoft scenario comes up all the time that Memberium Umbrella Accounts are built to address.
 You have one person making a purchase that involves someone else.
 Infusionsoft is great for handling scenarios involving a single contact record, but once you need two or more Infusionsoft contacts related in some way, things get complicated.

 What if you want to sell a block of tickets to an event?
 That's a common scenario.
 You can take their money, but how do you get information about the group of people attending?
 That's not something you can do with Infusionsoft.